truecharts/public/.github/README.md

 - Q: I selected letsencrypt but still get a traefik certificate.<br>
 A: Cert Manager might take up to 10 minutes to fetch the right certificate and requires free access to 1.1.1.1:53.
 Until the right certificate is fetched, it will use the Traefik Default cert.

+- Q: Is my data guaranteed to be secure?<br>
+A: ix_volumes (the auto generated storage) is considered relatively secure as long as you don't delete the App, but we can't give an absolute guarantee. data mounted using a hostPath, is as secure as the application that is using the data, our charts do not actively alter said dataset/folder.
+However: SCALE is still ALPHA, so breaking changes in the storage design are very likely.

 ## Getting into creating Apps

 Creating charts takes some getting used to, as it's based on Helm charts.
 We highly suggest prior knowhow on creation/modifying Helm Charts, before taking on the challenge of creating SCALE Apps.